Working with ClientsDesign ResourcesWeb Design

 When you challenge your customers, you force them to think critically about their use and how you can improve it.
 This helps them see your company as more than just a provider of goods or services but as a source of innovative solutions to their challenges.

 Of course, you need to be careful not to overdo it—too much challenge can lead to frustration and ultimately cause customers to look elsewhere.
-But by finding the right balance, you can keep your customers engaged and coming back for more.
+But by finding the right balance, you can keep your customers engaged and returning for more.

 Emotion Versus Utility